Raycosine/raycosine.github.io/_posts/2019-06-04-Note-on-Evaluating analytic gradients on quantum hardware.markdown

 Summary:

 - for any gate of the form $$\mathscr{G}=e^{-i\mu G}$$, where the Hermitian generator $G$ has **at most two distinct eigenvalues**, the parameter shift rule holds.
 - **any other gate** can be handled by a method that involves a coherent *linear combination of unitaries* routine.
+Require a single ancilla qubit.
+- for CVQC: parameter shift rules for Gaussian gates.
+-

 #Basic concepts - density matrix, expectation value